nuxeo/nuxeo-drive/nuxeo-drive-client/alembic/README.md

 ## Alembic revision file generation

 For each alteration of the model (create / drop / alter a table or column) we need to generate an Alembic revision file.
-Let's say we added the column 'new_colum' of type String to the 'server_bindings' table, we can generate the Alembic revision file with a relevant comment by running this command in nuxeo-drive/nuxeo-drive-client:
+Let's say we added the column 'new\_colum' of type String to the 'server\_bindings' table, we can generate the Alembic revision file with a relevant comment by running this command in nuxeo-drive/nuxeo-drive-client:

     alembic revision -m "Adding new_column to server_bindings"

-The file is created in nuxeo-drive/nuxeo-drive-client/alembic/versions, as configured in alembic.ini by the script_location key.
+The file is created in [nuxeo-drive/nuxeo-drive-client/alembic/versions](https://github.com/nuxeo/nuxeo-drive/tree/master/nuxeo-drive-client/alembic/versions), as configured in [alembic.ini](https://github.com/nuxeo/nuxeo-drive/blob/master/nuxeo-drive-client/alembic.ini) by the `script_location` key.

 ## Alembic revision file implementation

-Then we need to populate the upgrade() and downgrade() functions of the generated file with directives that will apply a set of changes to the database.
+Then we need to populate the `upgrade()` and `downgrade()` functions of the generated file with directives that will apply a set of changes to the database.
-Implementing downgrade() is optional for now as we only handle database upgrade.
+Implementing `downgrade()` is optional for now as we only handle database upgrade.

-The modified file should look like this (see https://alembic.readthedocs.org/en/latest/ops.html for the list of available operations):
+The modified file should look like this (see the list of [available operations](https://alembic.readthedocs.org/en/latest/ops.html)):

     """Adding new_column to server_bindings